Youth Pledge: Background

 The first Indonesian youth congress was held in Batavia (now called Jakarta), the capital of the then-Dutch East Indies in 1926.
 It produced no formal decisions but did promote the idea of a united Indonesia.
 The dream of Indonesian independence inspired all Indonesian youth to unite their efforts in mobilizing youth organizations into one forum.
 At the time, the situation was tense since the Dutch colonial authority had just crushed the joint rebellion between communists and religious groups in Cilegon, Banten, and West Sumatra.
 Wage Rudolf Supratman, in preparation, composed and recorded the song "Indonesia" (prototype of "Indonesia Raya") with the help of Yo Kim Tjan, owner of Toko Populaire, a music store in Pasar Baru.
 This was after being rejected by Dutch-owned Firma Odeon and Tio Tek Hong, owner of a vinyl store in Pasar Baru, in fear of the Dutch authority.
-The music was recorded secretly in Yo Kim Tjan's house near Bilangan Gunung Sahari in 1927.
+The music was recorded secretly in Yo Kim Tjan's house near Gunung Sahari Area in 1927.

 In October 1928, the second Indonesian youth congress was held in three locations.
 The first session was held on 27 October 1928 in the Katholieke Jongelingenbond building, where hope was expressed for the congress to inspire the feeling of unity.
 The second session saw discussions about educational issues held in the Oost Java Bioscoop building.
 The third and final session on 28 October was held at Jalan Kramat Raya No, 106, which was a house owned by Sie Kong Lian.
 This event was closed by the hearing of the future Indonesian national anthem Indonesia Raya by Wage Rudolf Supratman played with violin, and sang by Haji Agus Salim's daughter, Theodora Atia "Dolly" Salim, but was modified slightly to not provoke Dutch authority.

 The congress was closed with a reading of the youth pledge.